biocore/songbird/README.md

 The y-axis is MINUS log probability of the model actually fitting: so LOWER is better (maximizing the probability = minimizing the negative log probability).

 #### How can I tell if *this* graph "looks good"?
-Again, the numbers vary greatly by dataset.
-But you want to see the curve decaying, and plateau as close to zero as possible (the loss graphs shown in the Tensorboard/QIIME 2 summaries above are nice).
+Again, the numbers vary greatly by dataset, but you want to see the curve decaying and plateau as close to zero as possible (the loss graphs shown in the Tensorboard/QIIME 2 summaries above are nice).